deanwampler/AkkaWebSampleExercise/README.md

 At the time of this writing, Scala 2.8.0.Beta1 is the latest release with stable builds of Akka and some other tools we're using.

+## MongoDB

+MongoDB is used for persistence.
+I'm not a Mongo expert, so suggestions are welcome.

 ## JavaScript Testing

 Although this app uses some JavaScript, we haven't included tests for it, which should be made dependents of the `test` target.